-In this paper, a methodology to make the variational principle well-posed in degenerate point particle systems has been constructed.
+In this paper, we constructed a methodology to make the variational principle well-posed in degenerate point particle systems.

-When we applied the variational principle, it was generically possible to consider the first-order variation with respect not only to configurations but also to higher-order derivative variables.
-However, if the compatibility of Lagrange mechanics with Newtonian dynamics was taken into account, the possible variables for the variation were restricted only to the configurations of a given system.
-This indicated that position-fixing boundary conditions were necessary for the variational principle to lead to Euler-Lagrange equations even if higher-order derivative terms were contained.
-In addition, Hamilton-Dirac analysis revealed that higher-order derivative systems being compatible with Newtonian dynamics were always stable: there is no Ostrogradski's instability.
+When we applied the variational principle, it was generically possible to consider the first-order variation with respect not only to configurations but also to higher-order time derivative variables.
+However, when taking into account the compatibility of Lagrange mechanics with Newtonian dynamics, the possible variables for the variation were restricted only to the configurations of a given system.
+This indicated that position-fixing boundary conditions were necessary for the variational principle to lead to Euler-Lagrange equations even if containing higher-order time derivative terms.
+In addition, Hamilton-Dirac analysis revealed the stability of higher-order time derivative systems being compatible with Newtonian dynamics: there is no Ostrogradski's instability.

 On the ground of this framework, we investigated the Frobenius integrability conditions for each Lagrange and Hamilton formulation.
 In particular, we introduced the three fundamental maps: $\iota$, $\kappa$, and $\mathfrak{O}$.
-The map $\iota$ connected the integral constants in the solutions to the boundary conditions for the variational principle.
-The maps $\kappa$ and $\mathfrak{O}$ described the correspondence between Lagrange and Hamilton formulation.
+Map $\iota$ connected the integral constants in the solutions to the boundary conditions for the variational principle.
+Maps $\kappa$ and $\mathfrak{O}$ described the correspondence between Lagrange and Hamilton formulation.
 Armed with these ingredients, we represented the difficulties of making the variational principle well-posed and formulated a set of problems.
-To resolve these problems, we needed to construct a subspace of the original phase space in which the dynamics lives, the symplectic structure is held, and all the maps $\iota$, $\kappa$, and $\mathfrak{O}$ restricted in this subspace have to be well-defined and invertible.
-We achieved the purpose by introducing a set of embeddings, canonical and quasi-canonical embeddings, that extract subspaces being diffeomorphic to the constraint subspace.
+To resolve these problems, we needed to construct a subspace of the original phase space in which the dynamics lives, the symplectic structure holds, and all the maps $\iota$, $\kappa$, and $\mathfrak{O}$ restricted in this subspace have to be well-defined and invertible.
+We achieved the purpose by introducing a set of embeddings, canonical and quasi-canonical embeddings, that extract subspaces diffeomorphic to the constraint subspace.
 A novel theorem with its explicit proof, which states the existence of constraint coordinates, played a fundamental role in this consideration.
 Applying these embeddings, we resolve the problems.
 Finally, we applied the methodology to examples.